Anil Kapoor: 2000s

 Anil Kapoor's first release of 2000 was Bulandi, in which he played a double role, showing restraint and maturity as the elder Thakur.
-He won his first National Film Award in the Best Actor category for his role in Rajkumar Santoshi's critically acclaimed Pukar in 2000.
-Kapoor again tasted critical and commercial success with Hamara Dil Aapke Paas Hai in 2000.
-Kapoor stole the show as Rajeev in the much delayed Karobaar, a film directed by Rakesh Roshan, where Kapoor's dialogue delivery was appreciated.
-He delivered a powerhouse performance in Shanker's Nayak which is considered to be his best performance by many.
+He won his first National Film Award for Best Actor, in addition to his eighth nomination for the Filmfare Award for Best Actor for his performance in Rajkumar Santoshi's critically acclaimed Pukar (2000).
+Kapoor again achieved critical and commercial success with Hamara Dil Aapke Paas Hai (2000).
+Kapoor performed as Rajeev in the much delayed Karobaar (2000), a film directed by Rakesh Roshan, where Kapoor's dialogue delivery was appreciated.
+He delivered a powerhouse performance in Shanker's Nayak (2001), which is considered to be his career-best performances.

-In 2002, Kapoor gave an excellent performance in the role of a fat man in Badhaai Ho Badhaai, a takeoff from the Hollywood hit, The Nutty Professor.
-He notched up yet another glorious performance in the Indra Kumar directed film Rishtey.
-In Om Jai Jagadish, he gave an amazing performance.
-Kapoor shared the screen with Bollywood actor Amitabh Bachchan for the first time in Armaan, and played his character of a neurosurgeon superbly.
+In 2002, Kapoor performed in the role of a fat man in Badhaai Ho Badhaai, a takeoff from the Hollywood hit, The Nutty Professor.
+He performed in the Indra Kumar directed film Rishtey.
+In Om Jai Jagadish, he gave a performance described as "first-rate" by one critic.
+Kapoor shared the screen with Bollywood actor Amitabh Bachchan for the first time in Armaan, and played the character of a neurosurgeon.

-In his 2003 release, Calcutta Mail, he delivered one of his best performances.
-His character was defined with ample scope to perform in this screenplay-driven performance and in spite of the strong supporting cast, this really came out as Kapoor's one-man show.
-He ignited the silver screen with an authoritative performance in Musafir alongside Sameera Reddy, Aditya Pancholi, Sanjay Dutt and Koena Mitra.
-Kapoor gave an incredibly restrained performance as the stricken husband in the thriller My Wife's Murder, which he also produced.
+In his 2003 release, Calcutta Mail, according to PlanetBollywood.com, he delivered "one of his best performances.
+His character was defined with ample scope to perform in this screenplay-driven performance and in spite of the strong supporting cast, this really came out as Kapoor's one-man show."
+According to Bollywood Hungama, he "ignited the silver screen with an authoritative performance" in Musafir alongside Sameera Reddy, Aditya Pancholi, Sanjay Dutt and Koena Mitra.
+Kapoor performed as the stricken husband in the thriller My Wife's Murder, which he also produced.
 Anees Bazmee's super-hit comedy No Entry (2005), followed for Kapoor that year.
-The film went on to become the highest-grossing film of the year.
+The film went on to become the highest-grossing film of the year, earning him his second nomination for the Filmfare Award for Best Comedian.
 He was also in the film Bewafaa, playing a rich businessman who is forced to marry the sister of his wife after she passes away in childbirth.